aashutoshPanda/bookmyshow-api-nodejs-sql/README.md

 Hence we should add them only when a bottleneck is observed.

 In this example indexing the foreign keys for Shows table would be good as this will speed up our joins.
-Also if we want to prioritise them then indexing the HallId in Shows table should be prioritised as it is used more frequently than the rest.
+Also if we want to prioritize them then indexing the HallId in Shows table should be prioritized as it is used more frequently than the rest.

 ### Checklist